PCJohn/Support-Vector-Networks/README.md

 **Training**

 The model was trained using the Scikit-Learn SVM library.
-Running a grid search, we found the ideal parameters to be C=?? and Gamma=??.
-This gives a training accuracy of ?? and a validation accurcay of ??.
+Running a grid search, we found the ideal parameters to be C=5.0 and Gamma=0.01.
+This gives a training accuracy of 100 and a validation accurcay of 97.75%.
 To train a new model using the module, set the path to save the new model in the variable 'model' in human.py (model = '<path_to_model>') and run:

     python human.py train